 Throughout 2021, the construction of safe and resilient homes in Zomba and Phalombe, Malawi, continued within Coronavirus restrictions.
-With funding from the Government of Japan and in partnership with the United Nations Development Program (UNDP), 200 climate-resilient homes were built to improve the living conditions of communities that have been affected or displaced by floods.
+The project was funded by the Government of Japan and completed in partnership with the United Nations Development Program (UNDP).
+The project improved the living conditions of communities that have been affected or displaced by floods.

-When Covid-19 restrictions eased, the Habitat for Humanity team in Malawi worked alongside communities, families, local volunteers and labourers to ensure that planned construction was completed.
+The Habitat for Humanity team in Malawi worked alongside communities, families, local volunteers and labourers when Covid restrictions eased to ensure that planned construction was completed.
 In addition to building resilient homes, the project also saw the construction of accessible toilets for community members.

 Since the outbreak of Covid-19 many people have re-evaluated the meaning of home.
 Not only have homes become a place of comfort and relaxation, but they have also become a place to safely isolate from the virus.
 This is why we have continued to build homes.